 Why do we prepare a profit and loss account?

-The profit and loss account is a statement period prepared by the respective organization to show their profit and loss incurred in the year.
+The P&L account is a statement period prepared by the respective organization to show their profit and loss incurred in the year.
 The profit and loss account is prepared, to disclose all the business transaction operation results over the period of the year, by the organization.
 This can also be denoted as a profitability statement.
 The organization’s prepared report is the final business transaction result.
 There are four components included in the Profit and Loss account namely Trading Account, Profit and Loss Appropriation Account, Profit and Loss Account, and Manufacturing Account.

 Features of profit and loss account